 Who We Are

-Today, Florida College Access Network is an independent, statewide organization hosted by the University of South Florida System.
-FCAN is funded by grants, corporate sponsorships, and donations from our supporters.
+Florida College Access Network is an independent, statewide organization hosted by the University of South Florida.
+FCAN is funded by grants, sponsorships, and donations from our supporters.
 Visit our DONATE page to learn how you can support our work.
-Learn more about what we do, the FCAN team and our advisory council on the following pages.
+Learn more about what we do, the FCAN team and our advisory council.